University of Dubuque logo

 Key Highlights

-• A private university serving 2,190 students with a strong community focus.
+• A private university with a current enrollment of 2,190 students.

-• Boasts a substantial endowment of $0.4 billion, reflecting its financial stability.
+• Boasts a substantial endowment of $0.4 billion, supporting its educational mission.

-• Expanded its academic offerings to include a liberal arts college, granting its first degrees in 1906.
+• Expanded to include a liberal arts college and academy, granting its first college degrees in 1906.

-• Guided by the motto "Mancherlei Gaben und Ein Geist" (Many Gifts and One Spirit).
+• Operates under the German motto "Mancherlei Gaben und Ein Geist" (Many gifts and one Spirit).

 Timeline